 If there’s one thing any pet owner knows about tucking into a sweet treat, it’s that it’s almost impossible to do so alone.

-Maybe it’s the nose that starts twitching and snuffling first, or maybe your dog’s ears flap back and forth a little as he or she realises you’re eating something.
+Maybe it’s the nose that starts twitching and snuffling first, or maybe your dog’s ears flap back and forth a little as he or she realizes you’re eating something.

 Either way, a curious pooch is sure to follow, and it’s always tempting to share.
 But can dogs eat caramel?